-This statement sets out the manner in which the Group has applied the principles and best practices as set out in the Malaysian Code on Corporate Governance 2017 ("MCCG 2017" or "the Code").
-The details of the Group's application for each practice set out in the MCCG 2017 during the financial year 2021 are disclosed in the Corporate Governance Report ("CG Report").
-A copy of the CG Report is available on the Group's website at www.iris.com.my.
+This statement sets out the manner in which the Group has applied the principles and best practices as set out in the Malaysian Code on Corporate Governance 2021 ("MCCG 2021" or "the Code") as follow:

+The details of the Group's application for each practice set out in the MCCG 2021 during the financial year 2022 are disclosed in the Corporate Governance Report ("CG Report").
+A copy of the CG Report is available on the Group's website at www.iris.com.my and announcement on the website of Bursa Malaysia Securities Berhad.